 What that means is that if I, a skeptic, actually buy this stuff, that there's going to be a pretty good size market out there to potentially purchase your products.
 “Natural healing” is a highly debated and popular topic online as well.
 What's more, interest in essential oils has remained fairly consistent for the last few years

 Another thing I like about doTerra's products is that people really understand and can make use of them.
 So many times with ‘health and wellness' MLMs, you find that the products themselves are hard to understand.
-I just reviewed another product with a healing patch which clearly had no health benefits other than placebo.
+I just reviewed another product with a healing patch that clearly had no health benefits other than a placebo.

 I also know that some people are making money with this program.
-Of course, these folks tend to be very dynamic sellers, and natural leaders.
+Of course, these folks tend to be very dynamic sellers and natural leaders.
 They have large teams that they motivate to go out and recruit and sell.

 So there are people actually earning good money with doTerra, but I personally believe they are in the minority.
-I also believe that the majority of people earning with this company are not earning full-time incomes – and are either breaking even, or barely turning a profit.
+I also believe that the majority of people earning with this company are not earning full-time incomes – and are either breaking even or barely turning a profit.

 The Challenge of Becoming A Seller

-Actually selling products is one of the most challenging aspects of any company like this and with doTERRA it’s harder than most other companies.
+Actually selling products is one of the most challenging aspects of any company like this and with doTERRA, it’s harder than most other companies.
 For example, companies like Avon and Amway sell a range of different products that appeal to a wide audience, but that’s not the case with doTERRA.

 Instead, the majority of doTERRA’s product line is related to essential oils in some way or another.
 This really limits the potential audience to only people that currently use the oils or are interested in trying.

 To make matters worse, you still have to contend with competition from other distributors and from other places that sell essential oils (and there are a lot of companies doing this).